Panoam and North Dakota host South Dakota - WTOP News

 Grand Forks, North Dakota; Thursday, 8 p.m.
 EST

-BOTTOM LINE: North Dakota hosts South Dakota after Mier Panoam scored 21 points in North Dakota’s 76-72 victory against the UMKC Kangaroos.
+BOTTOM LINE: North Dakota plays South Dakota after Mier Panoam scored 21 points in North Dakota’s 76-72 victory over the UMKC Kangaroos.

 The Fightin’ Hawks are 5-4 on their home court.
-North Dakota ranks eighth in the Summit League with 11.6 assists per game led by Panoam averaging 2.3.
+North Dakota ranks fourth in the Summit League with 33.1 points per game in the paint led by Panoam averaging 5.3.

 The Coyotes have gone 2-3 against Summit League opponents.
-South Dakota ranks fourth in the Summit League with 33.7 rebounds per game led by Cameron Fens averaging 5.0.
+South Dakota is fifth in the Summit League with 12.6 assists per game led by Chase Forte averaging 3.4.

-North Dakota averages 76.9 points per game, 5.9 fewer points than the 82.8 South Dakota allows.
-South Dakota averages 7.8 made 3-pointers per game this season, 0.6 fewer makes per game than North Dakota gives up.
+North Dakota’s average of 8.2 made 3-pointers per game is 1.3 fewer made shots on average than the 9.5 per game South Dakota gives up.
+South Dakota averages 7.8 made 3-pointers per game this season, 0.6 fewer makes per game than North Dakota allows.

-The Fightin’ Hawks and Coyotes meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Treysen Eaglestaff is averaging 18.1 points for the Fightin’ Hawks.
-Panoam is averaging 15.4 points and 6.3 rebounds over the last 10 games.
+TOP PERFORMERS: Treysen Eaglestaff is scoring 18.1 points per game with 2.6 rebounds and 2.1 assists for the Fightin’ Hawks.
+Panoam is averaging 15.4 points and 6.3 rebounds while shooting 54.1% over the past 10 games.

-Kaleb Stewart averages 1.8 made 3-pointers per game for the Coyotes, scoring 11.5 points while shooting 30.4% from beyond the arc.
-Chase Forte is shooting 46.9% and averaging 18.1 points over the past 10 games.
+Forte is scoring 15.9 points per game with 3.8 rebounds and 3.4 assists for the Coyotes.
+Isaac Bruns is averaging 14.7 points and 4.9 rebounds while shooting 47.5% over the last 10 games.

 LAST 10 GAMES: Fightin’ Hawks: 4-6, averaging 84.0 points, 35.3 rebounds, 13.3 assists, 6.7 steals and 2.1 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 81.4 points per game.